TheFierroS/Inklens_Note_App/README.md

 - Sign in with Kinde Auth.

-- Create a new note with title, content, and optional tags.
+- Create a new note with title, content, images, and optional tags.

 - Pin important notes to keep them at the top.